TL;DR

 Image Source: talent.com

 Salaries can also vary by location.
-For example, looking at the data from the Economic Research Institute, in Victoria, the average art therapist earns $90,821 per year, or around $44 per hour.
-These higher figures reflect the demand and growth of art therapy in this state.
+For example, looking at the data from the Economic Research Institute, in Victoria, the average art therapist earns $84,581 per year as of March 2026, or around $41 per hour.
+These higher figures reflect the demand and growth of art therapy in the state.

 Factors Affecting an Art Therapist’s Salary

-Entry-level therapists typically earn less, but with years of experience or specialisation in areas like trauma-informed art therapy or working with specific populations (e.g., children, elderly clients), salaries can increase significantly.
+Practitioners here typically earn less, but with years of experience or specialisation in areas like trauma-informed art therapy or working with specific populations (e.g., children, elderly clients), salaries can increase significantly. - Mid-career therapists

 Geographic Location